A Level Geography

 Geography is about the past, the present and the future.
 It provides perspective and helps us to connect with the world around us.

-8 or more GCSEs at grades A*–C, as well as a minimum grade B in English Language and Geography, or another Humanities subject.
+8 or more GCSEs at grades 9-4, as well as a minimum grade 6 in Geography, English Language and Mathematics.

 - Environment & Sustainability (for example, recycling manager or ecological campaigner)

 - Science (for example, petroleum engineer, meteorologist or geologist)

 - Agriculture & Land (for example, irrigation adviser, estate manager or agronomist)